 2. EXPLORE ADELAIDE’S BARS AND LANEWAYS

 Settle in at some of Adelaide’s best bars this winter, a warming red in hand.
-Warm up with a whisky at the underground Suzie Wong Bar at Red October or a magical Harry Potter Moaning Murtle cocktail at The Sorcerer’s Bar.
+Warm up with a whisky at the underground Suzie Wong Bar or a magical Harry Potter Moaning Murtle cocktail at The Sorcerer’s Bar.
 Adelaide’s bars and laneways are the perfect spot to while away a chilly winter’s evening.
 Grab your coat and brolly and follow us into one of Adelaide’s small bars with our guide to the best bars in Adelaide this winter.

 3. SNUGGLE UP IN A COSY WINTER HIDEAWAY

 As the temperature drops, South Australia transforms into a winter wonderland with incredible hideaways waiting to be discovered.
 Just a 45-minute drive from Adelaide, cosy up in the Fleurieu Peninsula this winter at a completely off-grid, eco-friendly tiny house nestled in a quiet corner of Kuitpo.
 Boasting epic views of the hills and vineyards beyond, CABN Kuitpo is the perfect base to get out of the city for a magical winter escape.
 After a day sipping your way around the famed McLaren Vale wine region and its many world-class restaurants, retreat to CABN and cuddle up around the outdoor fire with a local McLaren Vale shiraz.
 Check out our list of cosy winter stays for a winter getaway in South Australia.